johnsatoshifletcher/make-crypto-mobile-hackathon/proof_of_deposit/Readme.md

 - Marcin Wojcik, developer

 # What is Proof-of-Deposit?
-Our project, using proprietary blockchain-agnostic tech developed at [Cambridge Cryptographic](https://www.cambridgecryptographic.com/), has a simple but profound aim:
+Our project, using proprietary blockchain-agnostic technology developed at [Cambridge Cryptographic](https://www.cambridgecryptographic.com/), has a simple but profound aim:

-> Leveraging block rewards to create a **"risk-free" rate** on stablecoins (e.g. cUSD and cEUR)
+> Leveraging block rewards to create a **"risk-free" interest rate** on stablecoins (e.g. cUSD and cEUR)

 <img src="assets/pod.png" alt="positive feedback loop" width="800"/>

-It achieves this by allowing the "staking" of, not one, but multiple tokens!
-One of those tokens must be CELO whose value is strongly coupled to the network (to serve as strong Sybil-defence), but the rest can be stablecoins!
-When block rewards are distributed, it creates in-effect a **"risk-free" rate** on stablecoins.
+It achieves this by allowing the "staking" of, not one, but multiple tokens.
+One of those tokens must be CELO whose value is strongly coupled to the network (to serve as strong Sybil-defence), but the other tokens can be stablecoins.
+When block rewards are distributed, it creates in-effect a **"risk-free" interest rate** on stablecoins.

-We call this **Proof-of-Deposit** rather than **Proof-of-Stake** as the value of "deposited" stablecoins are not "at stake" (i.e. validators may not be risking loss of purchasing power from their stablecoins if they act incorrectly)
+We call this scheme **Proof-of-Deposit** rather than **Proof-of-Stake** as the value of "deposited" stablecoins are not "at stake" (i.e. validators may not be risking loss of purchasing power from their stablecoins if they behave incorrectly)

 ## Benefits of Proof-of-Deposit

-**Proof-of-Deposit** brings significant benefits that complements Celo's philosophy of providing accessible, mobile-first payments in a token that maintains stable purchasing power:
+**Proof-of-Deposit** brings significant benefits that complement Celo's philosophy of providing accessible, mobile-first payments denominated in a token that maintains stable purchasing power:

 1. **Tapping into the biggest and most important userbase: those that cannot or do not want take risk with their money such as regulated custodians/banks and non-speculative everyday people.**